Roboticon is back for the 17th year at College Royal at the University of Guelph!

-Roboticon is back for 2017 at College Royal at the University of Guelph!
-The University of Guelph would like to invite you to Roboticon 2017.
-This year's robot-building and programming challenge will be occurring on Saturday, March 18th & Sunday, March 19th, 2017 at the University of Guelph.
+Roboticon is back for 2018 at College Royal at the University of Guelph!
+The University of Guelph would like to invite you to Roboticon 2018.
+This year's robot-building and programming challenge will be occurring on Saturday, March 17th and Sunday, March 18th, 2018 at the University of Guelph.

 Roboticon is an annual event run in partnership with SOCIS and the School of Computer Science.
 It is an exciting opportunity for high school students to learn more about the field of Computer Science by designing and building LEGO Mindstorms robots to complete a series of challenges designed by our undergraduate students.
 Under strict rules and time limits, teams of students are challenged to build and program robots by sharpening teamwork skills and performing set tasks against a field of competitors.

 Our First Place winners will receive a brand new LEGO Mindstorms EV3 kit and we will be giving away Second and Third Place LEGO gift card prizes!
 There will also be raffle prizes.

 This event is open to all high school students!
 Roboticon is a completely free event to attend.
 The School of Computer Science will loan and mail out LEGO Mindstorms EV3 kits to teams that register on a first come, first serve basis.
 All meals will be provided.
 Get a team and a teacher together to register your team!

 If you wish to register a team, send an email to

 email@example.com with the following info: